contactdynamix/slate/source/includes/_interactions.md

 Updates a specified interaction with new properties supplied in a JSON object.

-Note that the new JSON object must have the same interaction ID as the resource you are attempting to update.
+Note that the new JSON object must have the same ID as the resource you are attempting to update.

 ### URI
 `/interactions/{interaction_id}`